imanonion/breakitdown/readme.md

 - Add scrollview for lesson page
 - Add animations between and within screens
 - Disallow firebase from automatically logging in user after they sign up
+- Hard coded the pages to navigate to.
+Should store navigation in another global component to track current screen